dy/sprae/readme.md

 ## Customization

-Sprae build can be tweaked to project needs / size:
+Sprae build can be tweaked for project needs / size:

 ```js
 // sprae.custom.js